 What kind of questions will they ask you?

 Before the test, the doctor or the nurse will ask you a few questions.
-These are to find out what STIs they should test for.
-Then they will decide where to test.
+These are to find out what STIs they should test for and where to test for them.
 So, if you’ve had oral sex, they might want to test your throat.